-The 2017-2018 DV Center Capital Needs Assessment Survey was distributed by FCADV to Florida's 42 certified domestic violence centers with a 100% response rate.
-Should the legislature appropriate funds for 2018-2019, the following information garnered from the 42 certified domestic violence centers will guide the priority areas of the competitive RFP.
+The 2018-2019 DV Center Capital Needs Assessment Survey was distributed by FCADV to Florida's 42 certified domestic violence centers with a 100% response rate.
+Should the legislature appropriate funds for 2019-2020, the following information garnered from the 42 certified domestic violence centers will guide the priority areas of the competitive RFP.

 Maintenance and repairs to existing emergency shelters ranked as the most urgent need, with renovation or additional shelters ranking a very close second.
-Respondents ranked additional outreach facilities as the third most urgent need.
+Respondents ranked additional transitional housing as the third most urgent need.